Merchant Cash Advances:

 What is a Merchant Cash Advance?

-Credit requirements are typically more lenient for merchant cash advances than they are for traditional loans.
-Most lenders prefer to lend only to businesses with a FICO rating of above 600.
-However, some lenders have no credit requirements whatsoever.
+Credit requirements are usually more lenient for merchant cash advances than for traditional loans.
+Most institutions prefer to lend only to businesses with a FICO rating of above 600.
+Others have no credit requirements at all.
 The more lenient the requirements, the higher the repayment rate.
 Most institutions will also want to see that you have a steady history of monthly credit card transactions, usually at least $2500 to $5000.

 For Bad Credit